 I too have cleaned people's homes and the changing of filter was never requested of me.
 Pet hair in abundance; all you can do at this point is find cleaning agents/supplies that make the task easier on you and addressing the issue of good health as it will affect you in time.

 I agree with all of you and I love what you do I'm also a house cleaner.
 Ariela is right just be yourself and be polite.

 Can you gently tell your client to brush her cat at least once a day?
 Brushing her cat will eliminate most of the hair.
 Maybe she can sit and have a cup of coffee/tea with her cat on her lap and brush away?
 I know this helps in my house, I have 3 cats and a welsh corgi and they shed like crazy.
 Good luck

 I have 3 cats, one long-haired, and I know firsthand how much hair they shed!
 I agree with what everyone else has said about raising your fees and talking to her about the problem.
-You might mention to her that if she brushes her cat with a good pet brush daily, it could help with some of the cat hair.

 I'm not sure how you can be expected to keep cat hair out of a furnace filter when you only come every three weeks.
 If I were you, I'd fire that customer!

 P.S.: I'm paying $130 to have part of my single story house cleaned every 2 weeks, and they make *no effort whatsoever* to remove the cat hair from my slipcovers.
 Let me know if you move to Dallas anytime soon!!